Malcolm Fleming, 3rd Lord Fleming1

 M, #102139, b. circa 1281, d.
 22 September 1345

-Henry Plantagenet, 3rd Earl of Lancaster was born circa 1281 at Grosmont Castle, Monmouthshire, Wales.2 He was the son of Edmund 'Crouchback' Plantagenet, Earl of Leicester and Blanche d'Artois.
-He married Matilda de Chaworth, daughter of Sir Patrick de Chaworth and Isabella de Beauchamp, before 2 March 1297.2 He married Alice de Joinville, daughter of Jean de Joinville, Seneschal de Champagne and Alice de Risnal, after 1322.3 He died on 22 September 1345 at Leicester, Leicestershire, England.2 He was buried at Newark Abbey, Leicester, Leicestershire, England.2
+Henry Plantagenet, 3rd Earl of Lancaster was born circa 1281 at Grosmont Castle, Monmouthshire, WalesG.2 He was the son of Edmund 'Crouchback' Plantagenet, Earl of Leicester and Blanche d'Artois.
+He married Matilda de Chaworth, daughter of Sir Patrick de Chaworth and Isabella de Beauchamp, before 2 March 1297.2 He married Alice de Joinville, daughter of Jean de Joinville, Seneschal de Champagne and Alice de Risnal, after 1322.3 He died on 22 September 1345 at Leicester, Leicestershire, EnglandG.2 He died in 1345.
+He was buried at Newark Abbey, Leicester, Leicestershire, EnglandG.2

 Children of Henry Plantagenet, 3rd Earl of Lancaster and Matilda de Chaworth